betamore/fewd/slides/unit7.md

 ???

-- apply the same script to multiple pages
+- Using external scripts allow us to apply the same script to multiple pages (same way we link our external CSS stylesheets).

-- each external script requires an additional HTTP request, which impacts performance
+- Each external script requires an additional HTTP request, which impacts performance.

 ---